puppetlabs/puppetlabs-stdlib/REFERENCE.md

 Type: Ruby 3.x API

-This converts a string to a boolean.
-This attempt to convert strings that contain things like: Y,y, 1, T,t, TRUE,true to 'true' and strings that contain things
-like: 0, F,f, N,n, false, FALSE, no to 'false'.

-Note that since Puppet 5.0.0 the Boolean data type can convert strings to a Boolean value.
+> *Note:* that since Puppet 5.0.0 the Boolean data type can convert strings to a Boolean value.
 See the function new() in Puppet for details what the Boolean data type supports.

 #### `str2bool()`

+> *Note:* that since Puppet 5.0.0 the Boolean data type can convert strings to a Boolean value.
+See the function new() in Puppet for details what the Boolean data type supports.

-This converts a string to a boolean.
-This attempt to convert strings that contain things like: Y,y, 1, T,t, TRUE,true to 'true' and strings that contain things
+Returns: `Any` This attempt to convert to boolean strings that contain things like: Y,y, 1, T,t, TRUE,true to 'true' and strings that contain things
 like: 0, F,f, N,n, false, FALSE, no to 'false'.

-Note that since Puppet 5.0.0 the Boolean data type can convert strings to a Boolean value.
-See the function new() in Puppet for details what the Boolean data type supports.

-Returns: `Any`

 ### str2saltedsha512

 Type: Ruby 3.x API

-This converts a string to a salted-SHA512 password hash (which is used for OS X versions >= 10.7).
 Given any simple string, you will get a hex version of a salted-SHA512 password hash that can be inserted into your Puppet manifests as a valid password attribute.

 #### `str2saltedsha512()`

-This converts a string to a salted-SHA512 password hash (which is used for OS X versions >= 10.7).
 Given any simple string, you will get a hex version of a salted-SHA512 password hash that can be inserted into your Puppet manifests as a valid password attribute.

-Returns: `Any`
+Returns: `Any` converted string as a hex version of a salted-SHA512 password hash

 ### strftime

 Type: Ruby 3.x API

-This function returns formatted time.

-Note that since Puppet 4.8.0 the function with the same name in Puppet will be used instead of this function.
+> *Note:* that since Puppet 4.8.0 the function with the same name in Puppet will be used instead of this function.
 It also supports the Timestamp and Timespan data types in the Puppet language.

-*Examples:*

-To return the time since epoch:

-    strftime("%s")

-To return the date:

-    strftime("%Y-%m-%d")

-*Format meaning:*
+**Format meaning:**

     %a - The abbreviated weekday name (``Sun'')
     %A - The  full  weekday  name (``Sunday'')